 The need for some vaccinations depends on the countries that you are planning to visit.
 In case you are traveling to Sub-Saharan Africa, you should ensure that you take vaccines for Meningococcal Meningitis.
 Malaria is another disease which is highly prevalent in Sub Saharan Africa.
 Although there is no vaccine for malaria, you can take prophylactics to reduce the probability of infection.

 Other travel vaccinations that are necessary depending on the countries you are planning to visit include Zika Virus, Dengue Fever, and Western Nile.
 Mosquitoes spread all these diseases.
 Therefore, be sure to avoid getting bitten.

-Visit www.cdc.gov to get more information on country-specific vaccination
+Visit the Centers for Disease Control and Prevention to get more information on country-specific vaccination

 Some travel vaccinations require to be administered in a specific schedule for them to be effective.
 For instance, vaccinations against rabies are effective if administered in several stages within a few weeks.
 Certain malaria prophylactics need to be taken a few weeks before departure for them to be effective.
 In some cases, your local doctor may not have the necessary medications in stock.
 Ordering the medications especially for you might take time.
 As such your preparations for vaccinations for African safari should start early enough.

 It is difficult to manage your medical when you on a safari.
 Nevertheless, you can still try to manage minor ailments by having a few first aid essentials.
 Therefore, pack a few essentials such as insect bite ointment, band-aids, painkillers, cough drops, antihistamines, and fever medications and anything else you can consider essential depending on your health condition.
 Besides, be sure to get travel insurance with a med-evac option.
 Such a cover can be beneficial in case of a serious emergency medical condition.